arangodb/arangodb/Documentation/Books/Manual/Installation/MacOSX.md

 Installing using the archive
 ----------------------------

+Starting from v.3.4.0 a _tar.gz_ package is also available for MacOS.

 Visit the official [Download](https://www.arangodb.com/download) page of the ArangoDB website and download the _tar.gz_ archive for MacOS.

-Starting from 3.4.0 a _tar.gz_ package is also available for MacOS.
-To install ArangoDB using the `tar.gz` archive, just extract it.
+To install, just extract the archive.